Make sure your kids are immunised against measles. It takes around 2 weeks for the immunisation to protect you.

 Who is most at risk of catching measles?

-- all children who have not received at least 1 dose of MMR
+All children who have not received at least 1 dose of MMR are at increased risk of catching measles.

-- pregnant women - measles during pregnancy increases the risk of premature labour, miscarriage, and low birth weight infants
+Measles during pregnancy increases the risk of premature labour, miscarriage, and low birth weight infants.

 Can I do anything to prevent my child catching measles?